JoseRoca/WinFBX/docs/DateTime/CTime64 Class.md

 #### Remarks

-The fields of the structure type tm store the following values, each of which is an int:
+The fields of the structure type tm store the following values, each of which is an integer:

 tm_sec : Seconds after minute (0 – 59).<br>
 tm_min : Minutes after hour (0 – 59).<br>